 Dogs get more heat intolerant in general as they grow older, and the saying goes that a dog that has already had a heat exhaustion or heat stroke incident will likely be heat sensitive forever.
-This does appear to be the case with Riley.
+This does appear to be the case with my Weim, Riley.
 He suffered from heat exhaustion at a field trial several years ago.
-It was so hot that day that I had dunked my head in a nasty horse trough to get my head cooled down.
+It was so hot that day that I dunked my head in a nasty horse trough to get my head cooled down.
 The lesson here?
 (That is, besides the fact that vanity vanishes pretty fast when you are faced with a quick way to cool down.)
 Pay attention to your dog.
 If YOU are starting to feel so uncomfortable in the heat that you are willing to dunk your head in a horse trough, it means your Weim is probably more uncomfortable than you and potentially in a dangerous situation!
 Heat exhaustion leads to heat stroke, and heat stroke can kill.

 - Lots of rapid panting, labored breathing